Ulcerative Colitis Treatment

 Medication

 Several different types of medicines may be used to help control the symptoms of ulcerative colitis.
-Each helps decrease the swelling in the lining of the colon.
+Each helps decrease the inflammation in the lining of the colon.

-Anti-inflammatory drugs (aminosalicylates or 5-ASA drugs) are usually used to treat mild to medium symptoms.
+- Anti-inflammatory drugs (aminosalicylates or 5-ASA drugs) are usually used to treat mild to moderate symptoms.
 Some examples are Asacol HD, Pentasa, Lialda, Apriso and Colazal.

-Corticosteroids, such as prednisone, help to put a patient with medium to severe symptoms into remission.
+- Corticosteroids, such as prednisone, help to put a patient with moderate to severe symptoms into remission.
 These drugs are not good to use for a long time because of side effects.

-Drugs that suppress or quiet the immune system (immunomodulators) are used in medium to severe ulcerative colitis to help patients stay in remission.
+- Drugs that suppress or quiet the immune system (immunomodulators) are used in moderate to severe ulcerative colitis to help patients stay in remission.
 Some examples are Imuran (azathioprine), purinethol (6-MP) and methotrexate.

-Biologics are a newer drug approved by the US Food and Drug Administration for treating medium to severe ulcerative colitis that does not respond to the other medications.
+- Biologics are a newer drug approved by the U.S. Food and Drug Administration for treating moderate to severe ulcerative colitis that does not respond to the other medications.
 This medicine is given through a vein (intravenously) or as an injection.

 Surgery

-Seventy to 80 percent of children with ulcerative colitis respond well to medicine and a personalized nutrition plan.
+About 70-80% of children with ulcerative colitis respond well to medicine and a personalized nutrition plan.
 The rest may require surgery to relieve their symptoms.
-The most common type of surgery is called “laparoscopic total proctocolectomy with J-pouch reconstruction.”
+The most common type of surgery is called laparoscopic total proctocolectomy with J-pouch reconstruction.

 - Total proctocolectomy means that the surgeon completely removes the diseased colon.

-Most patients who undergo laparoscopic total proctocolectomy with J-pouch reconstruction have two separate surgeries.
+Most patients who undergo laparoscopic total proctocolectomy with J-pouch reconstruction have two to three separate surgeries.
 In the first, the surgeon creates a temporary ileostomy, or opening in the abdomen.
-The surgeon will pass the end of the small intestine through this opening, and feces will collect in a bag outside your child’s body.
+The surgeon will pass the end of the small intestine through this opening and feces will collect in a bag outside your child’s body.
 This gives the J-pouch area time to heal.

 Two or three months later, the surgeon will perform a second surgery to remove the temporary ileostomy and “reconnect” the small intestine to the rectum.
 This allows the child to again have bowel movements in the regular manner.